szaiser/pym8190a/README.md

 ### Essential settings

 ##### `settings_folder` and `restore_awg_settings`
 The settings folder is used for storage and loading of awg settings (command `:SYST:SET[?]`, see user manual).
-For each AWG device a separate configuration file is loaded and must be present in `settings_folder`
+For each AWG device a separate configuration file is loaded and must be present in `settings_folder`.
+Two exemplary settings files for two AWGs '2g' and '128m' are stored in the default folder /.hardware_settings.
+For generation of settings files see below.
 The boolean variable `restore_awg_settings` determines, if settings from `settings_folder` are loaded.
 Set to False, if no settings files were generated.

 ##### `ch_dict_full`